Bring Your Own Bottle

 Learn About the Impact

 The Story of Bottled Water tells the story of manufactured demand—how you get Americans to buy more than half a billion bottles of water every week when it already flows from the tap.
-This short film explores the bottled water industry’s attacks on tap water and its use of seductive, environmental-themed advertising to cover up the mountains of plastic waste it produces.
+This short film explores the bottled water industry’s attacks on tap water and its use of environmental-themed advertising to cover up the mountains of plastic waste it produces.

 Water Refill Points